nadeem-ahmed-git/Python-Projects/README.md

       - **Descriptive and Exploratory Data Analysis**:
         I performed descriptive and exploratory data analysis using Matplotlib and Seaborn.
       - **Findings**:
-        We found that for city hotels, high adr leads to higher cancellations and Longer lead time are leading to more cancellations in resort hotels.
+        1. We found that for city hotels, high adr leads to higher cancellations and Longer lead time are leading to more cancellations in resort hotels.
+        2. Portugal has the highest number of cancellations.
+        3. 47% booking from online medium.
+        and more.

   - [Project 2 - Amazon Products Analysis](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_portfolio/blob/main/Python%20Projects/Project%202%20-%20Amazon%20Products%20Analysis/Amazon%20Products%20Analysis.ipynb)

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%202%20-%20Amazon%20Products%20Analysis/top%20manufacturers.png?raw=true)

-      - **Project Overview**: In this project, I analysed a dataset of Amazon products to help any individual to take business decisions by answerings various questions like - Which are the top 10          products with the highest price?
+      - **Project Overview**: In this project, I analysed a dataset of Amazon products to help any individuals/businesses  to take business decisions by answerings various questions like - Which are the top 10 products with the highest price?
 Which are the most popular manufacturers?
-The ratings of the top 10 manufacturers?
+The ratings of the top 10 manufacturers? and more.
       - **Data Collection**:
         The dataset was obtained from Kaggle, which included information about name, main category, sub category, actual price, discount price.
       - **Data Cleaning**: